clwang1998/Douzero_Resnet-1/README.md

 have a chance of being captured, and sample diversity is also increased.
 By combining the deep Monte Carlo method with prioritized experience replay, we can significantly reduce the convergence time of the model and improve the use of samples in the model.
-3. For landlords’low intelligence problem, multi-body learning algorithm is introduced as a training method for the agents.
-In this work, based on the multi-agent reinforcement learning algorithm, different agents are trained differently to cope with different roles in the game, and the multi-body cooperation is achieved by interactive learning of the decision task.
+3. For landlords’low intelligence problem, multi-body learning algorithm is introduced as a training method for the agents.
+In this work, based on the multi-agent reinforcement learning algorithm, different agents are trained differently to cope with different roles in the game, and the multi-body cooperation is achieved by interactive learning of the decision task.
 By dividing the players into two groups: Peasants and landlords, forming two-team zero-sum game and solving the Nash equilibrium, the landlord is then trained individually with the Minmax Q-learning.
-We combine a Deep Monte Carlo approach with multi-agent reinforcement learning to significantly improve the landlords’ winning percentage and increase their intelligence.
+We combine a Deep Monte Carlo approach with multi-agent reinforcement learning to significantly improve the landlords’ winning percentage and increase their intelligence.
-Keywords: Imperfect Information Game, Doudizhu, Deep Monte Carlo, Residual Network, Prioritized Experience Replay, Multi - agent reinforcement learning
+Keywords: Imperfect Information Game, Doudizhu, Deep Monte Carlo, Residual Network, Prioritized Experience Replay, Multi - agent reinforcement learning